-Donald Trump faced a precipitous decline in public support on March 31, 2026, when statistical analyst Nate Silver identified a record low in the former president's net approval ratings.
+Donald Trump faced a precipitous decline in public support when statistical analyst Nate Silver identified a record low in the former president's net approval ratings.
 New data indicates that Donald Trump is struggling with what Silver describes as deep problems within his core polling metrics.
 This slide in popularity coincides with a sharp spike in energy costs across the United States.
 Economic indicators suggest a direct correlation between consumer frustration at the pump and the political standing of the Republican frontrunner.
+The political pressure sharpened by March 31, 2026, as polling and fuel prices moved against him at the same time.

 Nate Silver reported that the net approval rating for Trump reached its lowest point since the start of the current cycle.
 Silver, founder of Silver Bulletin, noted that the downward trajectory suggests a weakening of the traditional support structures that previously insulated Trump from standard political volatility.
 Polling averages now reflect a voter base increasingly sensitive to inflationary pressures and the rising cost of living.
 Data from various tracking firms confirms that the favorability gap has widened sharply.